BedrockStreaming/prescaling-exporter/README.md

 ## Configure prometheus adapter

-A configuration example using the prometheus adapter to supply the metric to the Kubernetes cluster.
+Here is a configuration example using the prometheus adapter to supply the metric to the Kubernetes cluster:

 ```
   - "metricsQuery": "avg(<<.Series>>{<<.LabelMatchers>>})"